-We are a Voice21 School which means we are committed to developing oracy teaching and learning across our school, enabling all of our pupils to access and benefit from a high-quality oracy education.
+We are a Voice21 School which means we are part of a large network of schools across the UK and Jersey committed to developing oracy teaching and learning - enabling all of our pupils to access and benefit from a high-quality oracy education.

 Talk has a central role to our approach to teaching and learning.
 We are intentional and deliberate in teaching of vocabulary from Nursery to Year 6.
 We use a variety of Voice21 structures to support different types of talk and develop opportunities for children to perform and present their ideas and learning using their skills and knowledge in effective speaking and listening.

 We believe that oracy enables children to learn to talk and learn through talk - it helps to consolidate learning, build and challenge on the ideas of others as well as their own, and helps children become articulate and effective communicators.